 Concrete is one of the most frequently used building materials in America.
 A part of nearly all buildings in California, whether residential or commercial, even some log cabins built way up in the mountains have concrete foundations.
-But no matter what you’re building — be it a home, office, swimming pool, sidewalk, or other structure — you want it to last for as long as possible.
+But no matter what you’re building — be it a home, office, sidewalk, or other structure — you want it to last for as long as possible.
 That’s why protecting your concrete is so important.
 It increases the longevity of your investment.
 In this series of articles, we discuss things that lead to concrete failure, as well as how West Coast Epoxy can help you avoid falling prey to these concrete antagonists.

 Corrosion is the most common problem with concrete.
 Various materials interact with concrete and wear it away gradually.
 As this natural process continues, concrete breaks up — first microscopically, then in larger chunks.
 Eventually, the concrete is so deteriorated that it no longer safely performs its intended function.